ACINQ/eclair-mobile/README.md

 ⚠️ Eclair Mobile is now in **End-Of-Life** mode.
 Do not use it for new wallets.

 This app will only be updated if we discover a critical bug.

+We recommend switching to [Phoenix](https://github.com/ACINQ/phoenix), a pure Lightning wallet also developed by us.

 ---